janickr/myprotosql/README.md

 - Generate the uninstall script

     ```bash
-    myprotosql-uninstall-script > uninstall_myprotosql.sql
+    myprotosql-uninstall-script > uninstall_myproto.sql
     ```
-- Run the generated `uninstall_myprotosql.sql` script in MySQL
+- Run the generated `uninstall_myproto.sql` script in MySQL

 #### Alternative
-Download the `uninstall_myprotosql.sql` from the github repository and run that in MySQL.
+Download the `uninstall_myproto.sql` from the github repository and run that in MySQL.

 ## Todo